Creating a Classroom Community

 A successful classroom community promotes positive social skills and academic achievement.
 Children learn best when they feel they are part of a community, where everyone feels accepted and where individuality is encouraged.
 Creating a classroom community requires planning and practice.
 Foster a sense of belonging where children learn how to participate in class meetings, work collaboratively, and resolve conflicts peacefully with some of these resources.

-Encourage awareness of good manners through literature and creative expression with this lesson plan.
+Encourage awareness of good manners through literature and creative expression — with a little help from Clifford the Big Red Dog!

-Presents a unit on friendship that involves music, crafts, teamwork activities, and identifying shared values and interests.
+A unit on friendship that involves music, crafts, teamwork activities, and identifying shared values and interests

 Younger and older students are paired to work on team projects and play games.